 When an animal arrives at OHS who is not quite ready for adoption, OHS relies on the love and homes of our foster care volunteers.
 These volunteers open their homes to kittens needing time to grow, pregnant or nursing cats, dogs who need a little extra attention, or a companion animal recovering from an illness or injury.
 In 2011, over 1,338 animals were given a second chance all thanks to the time and love given by their foster families.
 Many foster families assist with finding new homes for their fosterling.
 All fostered animals are included on our online list of adoptable pets.

-Our Pet Pals program gives you the opportunity to work one-on-one with a dog to teach him/her the basics (sit, stay, lie down, etc.) until he/she finds a new home.
+DOGS: Our Pet Pals program gives you the opportunity to work one-on-one with a dog to teach him/her the basics (sit, down, walk on a loose leash etc.) until he/she finds a new home.

 Assistant sales associates who volunteer in the retail pet store will work in one of the busiest departments in the shelter: in 2011, the retail store processed over 29,000 register transactions.
 Sales associates not only ring up sales, adoption fees, and assist donors with monetary donations; they also educate walk-in customers and new adopters on pet products, issue pet licenses, engrave pet tags, and clean and stock the store.